Sudan ex-leader Omar al-Bashir headed to International Criminal Court? | DW | 11.02.2020

 A deal between the transitional government and rebel groups in Sudan may lead to ousted Sudanese strongman Omar al-Bashir facing war crimes charges at the International Criminal Court (ICC).

+"We can't achieve justice without justice itself, we can't skip this," he told reporters.
+Al-Hassan al-Taishi is the member of Sudan's Sovereign Council which includes civilian and military members and acts as a collective head of following after al-Bashir's removal from office.

-Information Minister Faisal Saleh confirmed the deal to Reuters, but did not refer to al-Bashir by name.
+Information Minister Faisal Saleh confirmed the deal to Reuters, but he also did not refer to al-Bashir by name.

 The Hague-based ICC wants al-Bashir on war crimes and genocide charges related to the Darfur conflict in the 2000s that killed hundreds of thousands of people through war and starvation.
 The first warrant against him was issued in 2009, while he was still in office, followed by a second in 2010.
 The ICC does not try individuals in absentia.